Pooch owner who has nearly 10,000 followers on social media nominated for top award

 This is the second time the East Cambs pooch owner has been nominated at the Animal Star Awards after winning 'Best Pet Remembered' in 2018.

-This year, she and her new pups are up in the 'Pet Blogger' category at the awards ceremony which takes place in Southampton on Saturday, October 19.
+This year, she and her new pups are up in the 'Pet Blogger' category at the awards ceremony which takes place in Portsmouth Marriott Hotel on Saturday, October 19.

 Ms Gray says her dog's page "really took off" within the first year as the pair began gaining hundreds of social media 'likes' and followers.